-Today's smart phones and tablets are essentially handheld computers.
+Today's mobile devices are essentially handheld computers.
 Because of their portability and convenience, people often store personal data on them – such as private photos and videos, address books, passwords, email and personal calendars.
 But, like laptop and desktop computers, these devices need to be protected from security threats.

 Malicious apps, or 'malware', are often disguised as safe, popular applications.
 To fool you into downloading these applications, malware developers often employ professional branding (sometimes impersonated from famous companies) and falsely inflate their applications' ratings via fake reviews (known as "astroturfing").